AFXR17light/kinoana/content/example/post/post2.md

 ---
-title: post 2 title
+title: title 2
 date: 2024-03-19
-preview: post 2 preview
+preview: You can write a short description here.
 ---

 This is post 2.